 And I have all of you to thank for the deliciousness of that coffee because you're the ones who added the simultaneity.

-That is special part.
+Yeah, that is the special part.

 All right.

-Do you remember a story about a man who fell in love with his AI chatbot, which apparently was not a deal breaker for his actual girlfriend and child.
+Do you remember a story about a man who fell in love with his AI chatbot, which apparently was not a deal-breaker for his actual girlfriend and child?

 His girlfriend did.